edwarddavis1/CharMem-LLM/personal_log/log.md

 #### Workflows

-To make the code more robust, I've added the `test-and-lint.yaml` GitHub Actions workflow to run the tests automatically (with coverage) on every push and pull request to `main` and to lint the code using _ruff_.
+To make the code more robust, I've added the `test-and-lint.yaml` GitHub Actions workflow to build the project and run the tests automatically (with coverage) on every push and pull request to `main` and to lint the code using _ruff_.

 #### Pre-commits